Dark energy from string theory: an introductory review: Introduction

-Nevertheless, over the last quarter of a century, much progress has been made in constructing 4d models with positive scalar potentials.
-Important efforts have been devoted to exploring the stringy options, sharpening the tools and methods, understanding the limitations of what could be done, and determining what could be derived.
+Over the last quarter of a century, much progress has been made in constructing 4d models with positive scalar potentials, of interest for dark energy and the moduli problem.
+Important efforts have been devoted to exploring the stringy options, sharpening the methods, and understanding the limitations of what could be done or derived.
 The work related to particle physics went on as well, but mostly taking a parallel, independent path to that of getting cosmology; of course the two should eventually be done together, and we will come back to this point.
-This article is meant to review the efforts towards dark energy, focusing on the constructive approaches, namely at the attempts to get an explicit and viable 4d model.\\
+This article is meant to review the efforts towards dark energy, focusing on the constructive approaches, i.e.~the attempts to get an explicit and viable 4d model.\\